-For example, if a QLP, with a March year end, in its TDL year 1 templates assumed that the revenue from a shipment of handsets sold in April was included in the March statutory financial statements, later recognises the sale as an April transaction, could address this as a timing adjustment in TDL year 2.
+23 For example, if a QLP, with a March year end, in its TDL year 1 templates assumed that the revenue from a shipment of handsets sold in April was included in the March statutory financial statements, later recognises the sale as an April transaction, could address this as a timing adjustment in TDL year 2.
 Whether this effect is disclosed as a timing adjustment or addressed elsewhere on template 1 depends on how the QLP calculates the values in template 1.

-- 48. Step (j), 'broadcasting services revenue' deducts broadcasting revenue from gross telecommunications service revenue.
-Only broadcasting revenue received from 13 November 2018 to 30 June 2019 (ie, in Period B in Figure 1 above) that has not been deducted in step (h) or (i) may be deducted in step (j). - 49.
-The QLP must provide explanations of any material differences between the revenue disclosed in the most recent statutory financial statements and the revenue disclosed in Template 1, that are not due to the timing adjustment in step (e). - 50.
-If the QLP does not have separate statutory financial statements, it must disclose the total audited revenue of its business for the financial year and reconcile this to the gross telecommunications services revenue disclosed in step (g).
+November 2018 to 30 June 2019 (ie, in Period B in Figure 1 above) that has not been deducted in step (h) or (i) may be deducted in step (j).

-Deducting the cost of non-telecommunications goods and services

-- 51. If revenue from non-telecommunications goods and services can be identified separately it must be deducted at step (b). - 52.
-However, the Commission will permit a QLP to deduct the cost of purchasing non-telecommunications goods and services at step (k) if: - 52.1 the revenue from these non-telecommunications goods and services is not reasonably identifiable (such as when they are sold in a discounted bundle with telecommunications services). - 52.2 the associated revenue is included in the gross telecommunications services revenue total at step (g).
-Typically, this means the entire revenue value of the bundle is included in the total at step (g). - 52.3 the goods or services fall into one the categories listed below and the cost is calculated in the following manner: - 52.3.1 for end-user equipment that was sourced in New Zealand, the direct cost paid to the external supplier(s) in accordance with NZ GAAP. - 52.3.2 for end-user equipment that was sourced outside New Zealand, the direct cost paid to the external supplier(s) in accordance with NZ GAAP, plus direct freight costs and customs duties. - 52.3.3 for broadcasting services, 13 music on-demand, video on-demand content and similar services, the direct cost paid to the external supplier(s) in accordance with NZ GAAP. - 52.3.4 for other non-telecommunications goods and services that were sold as part of a bundle with telecommunications services, and which have a primary function related to the provision of or connection to a telecommunication service, the directly attributable costs in accordance with NZ GAAP.
+- 32.49.
+The QLP must provide explanations of any material differences between the revenue disclosed in the most recent statutory financial statements and the revenue disclosed in Template 1, that are not due to the timing adjustment in step (e). - 33.50.
+If the QLP does not have separate statutory financial statements, it must disclose the total audited revenue of its business for the financial year and reconcile this to the gross telecommunications services revenue disclosed in step (gf). - Deducting the cost of non-telecommunications goods and services - 34.51.
+If revenue from non-telecommunications goods and services can be identified separately it must be deducted at step (b). - 35.52.
+However, the Commission will permit a QLP to deduct the cost of purchasing nontelecommunications goods and services at step (k) if: - 35.152.1 the revenue from these non-telecommunications goods and services is not reasonably identifiable (such as when they are sold in a discounted bundle with telecommunications services). - 35.252.2 the associated revenue is included in the gross telecommunications services revenue total at step (gf).
+Typically, this means the entire revenue value of the bundle is included in the total at step (gf). - 35.352.3 the goods or services fall into one the categories listed below and the cost is calculated in the following manner: - 35.3.1 for end-user equipment that was sourced in New Zealand, the direct cost paid to the external supplier(s) in accordance with NZ GAAP. - 35.3.252.3.2 for end-user equipment that was sourced outside New Zealand, the direct cost paid to the external supplier(s) in accordance with NZ GAAP, plus direct freight costs and customs duties. - 35.3.352.3.3 for broadcasting services,24 music on-demand, video on-demand content and similar services, the direct cost paid to the external supplier(s) in accordance with NZ GAAP. - 35.3.452.3.4 for other non-telecommunications goods and services that were sold as part of a bundle with telecommunications services, and which have a primary function related to the provision of or connection to a telecommunication service, the directly attributable costs in accordance with NZ GAAP.
 This category is likely to include accessories (eg, cables), installation work, and maintenance services relating to end-user equipment.

-Only broadcasting service revenue received from 1 July 2018 to 12 November 2018 (ie, in Period A of Figure 1) may be deducted here.
+24 Only broadcasting service revenue received in period A may be deducted here.